A Feast for Watchful Servants

 John 15:14-15

-The master’s magnanimity mirrors the boundless joy of the Father and the Son: “I am in the Father and the Father is in me.”1 Self-giving love is the very life of God, and nothing surpasses the gift of the Father’s love through the Son.
+The master’s magnanimity mirrors the boundless joy of the Father and the Son: “I am in the Father and the Father is in me” (John 14:10).
+Self-giving love is the very life of God, and nothing surpasses the gift of the Father’s love through the Son.
 When God became man, he girded himself with the girded.
-Calling himself the “servant of all,”2 Christ shows us the way to the Father’s heart.
+Calling himself the “servant of all,” Christ shows us the way to the Father’s heart (Mark 9:35, Luke 22:27).

 Blessed Concord

-To enter into a union of hearts with the Father through the Son is to live in blessed “concord” (from Latin com “with, together” + cor “heart”).
-Concord is a “state of mutual friendship.”
+To enter into a union of hearts with the Father through the Son is to dwell in blessed “concord” (from Latin com, “with, together,” and cor, “heart”).
+Concord signifies a state of mutual friendship, a harmony of hearts bound by love.

 Servants who stay awake for their Lord